Razvanchirculescu/Razvanchirculescu/README.md

 On this page, you'll find a collection of my personal and team projects.
 I've created these projects to practice and improve my skills above and chase my passion for coding.

-Feel free to explore my projects and to use any code or resources that you find useful.
+Feel free to explore my work and use any code or resource that you find useful.
 If you have any feedback, questions or suggestions, please don't hesitate to get in touch with me using the link below.
-I'm always looking for new opportunities to learn, collaborate and make a positive impact on the world of software developers.
+I'm always looking for new opportunities to learn, collaborate and also doing my best to make a positive impact on the world of software development.

 📫 How to reach me: <br>
 [LinkedIn](https://www.linkedin.com/in/razvan-chirculescu/)